Volunteer to Make a Difference

 - Demonstrate consistency with our values, Code of Ethics, and Code of Conduct.

 - Must not be an immediate family member of an employee of the credit union, director, or committee member seated.
-This includes: spouse, parent, child, sibling, in-law, aunt, uncle, niece, grandparent, grandchild, member of household, or romantic relationship.
+This includes: spouse, partner, parent, child, sibling, in-law, aunt, uncle, niece, grandparent, grandchild, member of household.

 The Ideal Board Candidate: